By: Barbell Logic Team

 [For deadlifts] I play the same song (God’s Gonna Cut You Down).
 As it plays, I tighten my belt and chalk up facing away from the bar.
 Turning to face the bar is like flipping a switch and going into autopilot.
 I take my grip the same way, left hand first, then right; stomp my feet into position; give the bar one hard jerk; set my back, breath, and go.

 An outside observer might question your sanity watching you go through these setups; or they might wonder what inner battle must first be fought and won before you can simply pick up a bar or press it overhead.
-Rituals (the ones above taken from the Starting Strength Online Coaching community) are a natural part of lifting and develop out of your successes.
+Rituals (the ones above taken from the Barbell Logic Online Coaching community) are a natural part of lifting and develop out of your successes.
 Put in enough reps and care about your training enough and you will eventually develop some of your own.

 Rituals range from the highly practical—chalk, gear, and a step-by-step approach and good form—to the practically talismanic—it works because you believe it works.
 This isn’t just a part of lifting culture.
 If you have ever watched the All Blacks rugby team perform the Haka before a match, you’ve seen one of the coolest rituals in sports.
 But every venue from competitive athletics to performing artists is rife with rituals from a pre-show shepherd’s pie with an unbroken crust (Keith Richards) to daily consuming rituals “done by noon, drunk by three” was Hemingway’s.